 Has a generic version of Oleptro been approved?

-No. There is currently no therapeutically equivalent version of Oleptro available.
+No. There is currently no therapeutically equivalent version of Oleptro available in the United States.

 Note: Fraudulent online pharmacies may attempt to sell an illegal generic version of Oleptro.
 These medications may be counterfeit and potentially unsafe.
 If you purchase medications online, be sure you are buying from a reputable and valid online pharmacy.
 Ask your health care provider for advice if you are unsure about the online purchase of any medication.

 Patents are granted by the U.S. Patent and Trademark Office at any time during a drug's development and may include a wide range of claims.